Will there be a Resident Evil: Code Veronica Remake?

 For many fans, a Resident Evil: Code Veronica remake was expected after the RE3 Remake and before Capcom pulled the trigger on a remake of Resident Evil 4.
 However, the spin-off is yet to receive the same treatment that the other older RE games have, and is now starting to feel like a lost chapter in the franchise.

-Also, despite being a Dreamcast / PS2-era game, the title is considered the final chapter of the saga that started on PS1 before Resident Evil was soft rebooted by Resident Evil 4.
-While many fans believe it deserves a remake, here’s everything we know about the likelihood of this.
+Also, despite being a Dreamcast / PS2-era game, Code Veronica is also considered the final chapter of the Raccoon City saga that started on PS1 before Resident Evil was soft rebooted by Resident Evil 4.
+While Raccoon City was ashes by the time this game rolled around, it continued plot threads from the first RE trilogy.
+As many fans believe it deserves a remake, here’s everything we know about the likelihood of this.

 Contents